appbaseio/reactive-manual/content/docs/range-components/SingleRange.md

         resolve()
         // or reject()
       })
-    }
-  }
-  onValueChange={
+    }`
+  @valueChange=`
     function(value) {
       console.log("current value: ", value)
       // set the state
       // use the value with other js code
-    }
-  }
-  onQueryChange={
+    }`
+  @queryChange=`
     function(prevQuery, nextQuery) {
       // use the query with other js code console.log('prevQuery', prevQuery);
       console.log('nextQuery', nextQuery);
-    }
-  }
+    }`
 />
 ```

 - **className** `String`
     CSS class to be injected on the component container.
-- **style** `Object`
-    CSS styles to be applied to the **SingleRange** component.
 - **customQuery** `Function`
     takes **value** and **props** as parameters and **returns** the data query to be applied to the component, as defined in Elasticsearch Query DSL.
     `Note:` customQuery is called on value changes in the **SingleRange** component as long as the component is a part of `react` dependency of at least one other component.
 - **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.

+## Events
+- **queryChange**
+     is an event which accepts component's **prevQuery** and **nextQuery** as parameters.
+It is called everytime the component's query changes.
+This event is handy in cases where you want to generate a side-effect whenever the component's query would change.

-- **onValueChange** `Function`
+- **valueChange**
-    is a callback function which accepts component's current **value** as a parameter.
+    is an event which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
-This prop is handy in cases where you want to generate a side-effect on value selection.
-For example: You want to show a pop-up modal with the valid discount coupon code when a range item is selected in a "Prices" SingleRange.
+This event is handy in cases where you want to generate a side-effect on value selection.
+For example: You want to show a pop-up modal with the valid discount coupon code when a list item is selected in a "Discounted Price" SingleList.
-- **onQueryChange** `Function`
-    is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
-It is called everytime the component's query changes.
-This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.

-## Examples

-<a href="https://opensource.appbase.io/playground/?selectedKind=Range%20components%2FSingleRange" target="_blank">SingleRange with default props</a>